postmanlabs/labs-docs/src/pages/docs/administration/sso/user-sso.md

 When your [Team Admin](/docs/collaborating-in-postman/roles-and-permissions/#team-roles) has enabled single sign-on (**SSO**) for Postman, you can sign in to Postman with a [configured Identity provider](/docs/administration/sso/intro-sso/).

-Your Team Admin can provide a **Login URL** that was generated during the SSO configuration.
+Your Team Admin can share a **Login URL** that was generated during the SSO configuration.
 The **Login URL** will automatically redirect you to your configured Identity Provider.

 To sign into Postman: